Willphillips96/Home-SIEM-Lab/README.md

-# Home-SIEM-Lab
+# Nessus Home Lab

 ## Objective

-(THIS LAB IS IN PROGRESS) The objective of this project is to successfully set up and configure the Elastic Stack SIEM in a home lab environment.
-This involves configuring Elastic Agents for log collection and forwarding data to the SIEM, ensuring effective security event monitoring and analysis.
+(THIS LAB IS IN PROGRESS) The objective of this project is to successfully configure and scan for vulnerabilities as well as remediate them via Nessus in home lab environment.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]